rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ### Building the Index Page

-The user will arrive on the application's index page, which incldes the **Sign In with GitHub** button.
+The user will arrive on the application's index page, which includes the **Sign In with GitHub** button.

 ```php
 <?php